MeijunMing/pdi-redis-plugin/README.md

-pdi-memcached-plugin
+pdi-redis-plugin
 ====================

-Plugins for Pentaho Data Integration (PDI) allowing reading from and writing to memcached
+Plugins for Pentaho Data Integration (PDI) allowing reading from and writing to redis server.
+This is a fork from the memcached plugin https://github.com/mattyb149/pdi-memcached-plugin